jad21/mango/README.md

     web: bin/web start -p $PORT
     worker: bin/worker queue=FOO

-    $ forego start
+    $ mango start
     web    | listening on port 5000
     worker | listening to queue FOO

-Use `forego help` to get a list of available commands, and `forego help
+Use `mango help` to get a list of available commands, and `mango help
 <command>` for more detailed help on a specific command.

 ### License